justinjjlee/Thread-620/README.md

 # Thread-620
 Natural Language Processing exercise in the context of Federal Reserve Bank's FOMC minutes and Beige Book

+## Contents
+The workbook consists of the following
+* Data pull of the Federal Reserve Districts' ['Beige Book'](https://www.federalreserve.gov/monetarypolicy/beige-book-default.htm), From 1970 May to Current.
+* Data clean and primary feature extraction - Exploratory Data Analysis (TBD)
+* Basic predictor analysis of consumer and business sentiment analysis (TBD)
+* Basic predictor analysis of macroeconomic conditions (TBD)

 ## Regarding the ['Beige Book'](https://www.federalreserve.gov/monetarypolicy/beige-book-default.htm)
 ### Summary of Commentary on Current Economic Conditions by Federal Reserve District